pipe-cd/pipecd/docs/content/en/docs-dev/quickstart/_index.md

 ```

 ### 4. Registering a kubernetes application
-Navigate to the `Application` page, click on the `Add` button.
+Navigate to the `Application` page, click on the `Add` button on the top left corner.

-Then go to the `ADD FROM GIT` tab, select Piped that you just registered, and select `kubernetes-default` as the Cloud Provider.
+Go to the `ADD FROM GIT` tab, then select:
+- Piped: `dev` (you just registered)
+- CloudProvider: `kubernetes-default`

-Then you should see a lot of application suggestions (you may not see them yet if you have just installed Piped).
+You should see a lot of application suggestions.

 Click the `canary` row.
 Make sure Kind is set to KUBENETES, and then click the ADD button.